pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 <figcaption><div align="center">Figure 2.15: Ui component class diagram</div></figcaption>
 </figure>

-As mentioned in the [UI component architecture overview](#ui-component), the UI component is made up of "UI Parts".
-Each UI Part inherits from the abstract class `UiPart` and models a distinct part of the user interface.
-For example, the `MainWindow` class, which implements the main application window, is a UI Part.
+The UI component mainly consistes of the `MainWindow` that is made up of parts e.g. `CommandBox`, `ResultDisplay`, `EventTaskListPane`, `StatusBarFooter` etc.

-UI Parts themselves can contain multiple child UI Parts as well.
-For example, the `MainWindow` UI Part itself contains a few child UI Parts such as the `CommandBox`, `ResultDisplay`, `EventTaskListPane` etc.
+All of these classes, including the `MainWindow`, inherit from the abstract `UiPart` class and model a distinct part of the user interface.

-The use of UI parts aids in encapsulation of the different components of the Task Tracker user interface.
+The UI component uses JavaFx UI framework.
+The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+For example, the layout of `MainWindow` is specified in `src/main/resources/view/MainWindow.fxml`.

 #### Implementing a new UI Part